Chauvenet's criterion: Example

-From there we see that $z>D_{max}$ and can conclude that 50 is an outlier according to Chauvenet's Criterion.
+From there we see that $z>D_\mathrm{max}$ and can conclude that 50 is an outlier according to Chauvenet's Criterion.

 Peirce's criterion

 Another method for eliminating spurious data is called Peirce's criterion.
 It was developed a few years before Chauvenet's criterion was published, and it is a more rigorous approach to the rational deletion of outlier data.
 Other methods such as Grubbs's test for outliers are mentioned under the listing for Outlier.

 Criticism

 Deletion of outlier data is a controversial practice frowned on by many scientists and science instructors; while Chauvenet's criterion provides an objective and quantitative method for data rejection, it does not make the practice more scientifically or methodologically sound, especially in small sets or where a normal distribution cannot be assumed.
 Rejection of outliers is more acceptable in areas of practice where the underlying model of the process being measured and the usual distribution of measurement error are confidently known.